 In the german language Bachelor's degree program Chemie, students primarily acquire theoretical knowledge and practical skills in the basic subjects of chemistry (general and inorganic chemistry, organic chemistry and physical / theoretical chemistry) as well as in analytics, mathematics and the neighboring disciplines of the natural sciences.

 The Master's degree program Chemistry is strongly research-oriented.
 Students can deepen their knowledge and practical skills from the Bachelor's degree program according to their interests.
-They can choose inorganic and organic chemistry or physical / theoretical and industrial chemistry as their focus.
+They can choose inorganic and organic chemistry or physical / theoretical and industrial chemistry as their major subject.

-In order to prepare graduates for a professional career in an international environment, the courses in the Master's degree program are currently being converted to English.
+In order to prepare graduates for a professional career in an international environment, the courses in the Master's degree program are mainly in English.
 Thus, the graduates of the Master's degree program Chemistry are well prepared to face the professional challenges in a constantly changing professional field and to contribute to the shaping of our living space as well as to sustainable progress.

 Search & People Search

 Location & approach

 The campus of TU Dortmund University is located close to interstate junction Dortmund West, where the Sauerlandlinie A 45 (Frankfurt-Dortmund) crosses the Ruhrschnellweg B 1 / A 40.
 The best interstate exit to take from A 45 is "Dortmund-Eichlinghofen" (closer to Campus Süd), and from B 1 / A 40 "Dortmund-Dorstfeld" (closer to Campus Nord).
 Signs for the university are located at both exits.
 Also, there is a new exit before you pass over the B 1-bridge leading into Dortmund.